UntoldEngine Tile-Based Streaming Architecture

 ECS Components

 TileComponent— attached to every tile stub entity created bysetEntityStreamScene().
 Carries all metadata needed for the streaming bootstrap and teardown lifecycle.
-Key fields added for HLOD and LOD:hlodURL,hlodEntityId,hlodState,hlodSwitchDistance,hlodLoadTask— HLOD lifecyclelodLevels: [TileLODLevel]— per-tile intermediate LOD entriesmeshEntityId— the dedicated mesh-child entity ID, stored so the timeout guard can force-closeAssetLoadingGateifloadTextures()hangsTileLODLevel— one instance per LOD entry in the manifest.
+Key fields added for HLOD and LOD:hlodURL,hlodEntityId,hlodState,hlodSwitchDistance,hlodLoadTask— HLOD lifecyclelodLevels: [TileLODLevel]— per-tile intermediate LOD entriesmeshEntityId— the dedicated mesh-child entity ID, stored so the parse-timeout watchdog can force-closeAssetLoadingGateif the parse Task becomes stuckTileLODLevel— one instance per LOD entry in the manifest.
 Carriesurl,switchDistance,entityId,state(HLODAssetState), andloadTask.
 Mirrors the HLOD lifecycle pattern.TileLODTagComponent— lightweight tag placed on render-descendant mesh entities spawned by the streaming system for per-tile LOD levels and HLODs.
 Carries alevelIndexused by the LOD debug renderer (colorRenderablesByLOD) and byBatchingSystem.resolveBatchCandidateto derive the batch LOD index for these entities (which have noLODComponent).levelIndexfollowslodDebugPalette: 1 = LOD1 (green), 2 = LOD2 (blue), 5 = HLOD (cyan).StreamingComponent— attached to individual OCC mesh stubs created inside a loaded tile.
 Governs per-mesh load/unload within the second streaming tier.RenderComponent— added to an entity only after its GPU geometry upload completes.
 Absence means the entity is invisible to culling and rendering.

 Manifest Versions and Quadtree Partitioning